kdrag0n/safetynet-fix/README.md

 This module uses Riru to inject code into the Google Play Services process and then register a fake keystore provider that overrides the real one.
 When Play Services attempts to use key attestation, it throws an exception and pretends that the device lacks support for key attestation.
 This causes SafetyNet to fall back to basic attestation, which is much weaker and can be bypassed with existing methods.

-Normally, basic attestation fails on devices that are known by Google to support hardware-backed attestation, but this module bypasses the check by appending a space character to the device model name.
+However, blocking key attestation alone does not suffice because basic attestation fails on devices that are known by Google to support hardware-backed attestation.
+This module bypasses the check by appending a space character to the device model name.
 This has minimal impact on UX when only applied to Google Play Services, but it's sufficient for bypassing enforcement of hardware-backed attestation.

-Key attestation is only blocked specifically for SafetyNet in Google Play Services, so no other features are broken.
+Unlike many other approaches, this doesn't break other features because key attestation is only blocked for Google Play Services, and even within Play Services, it is only blocked for SafetyNet code.
+As a result, other attestation-based features (such as using the device as a security key) will still work.

 ## ROM integration

-Ideally, this workaround should be incorporated in custom ROMs instead of injecting code with a Magisk module.
+Ideally, this workaround should be incorporated in custom ROMs instead of injecting code with a Magisk module. **Please note that the following patches have not been updated for the new September 2 changes yet.**

 Commits for the system framework version of the workaround: